fc1018/GeminiBoost/README.md

 # GeminiBoost
-GeminiBoost is a javascript boost for the Google Gemini beta that creates a shortcut to Gemini from a new tab.
+GeminiBoost is a javascript boost for Google Gemini that creates a shortcut to Gemini from a new tab in Arc.
 ## Installation
 To install GeminiBoost, follow these steps: